flowersteam/adtool_legacy/docs/README_ADD_MODULE.md

         },...
     }

-    the dict key are used in GUI to choose yours module when you setup an experiment.
+    the dict key are used in GUI to choose your module when you setup an experiment.
    ```